|

 this:

-Now when your refrig drain clogs and you find
+Now when your refrig or freezer drain clogs and you find

 the trough under the evaporator full of ice, here's what